How to Play Earnings

 1. Call buyers will swap out shares of their long stock for long call options so they can participate in a rise should the shares move higher while limiting the potential loss should the shares trade lower.

 2. Additionally, put buyers force the options higher as they try to protect their positions from any major downside movement.

-In many case, all this concentrated option buying will drastically expand the volatility levels of stocks being traded into their earnings release.
+In many cases, all this concentrated option buying will drastically expand the volatility levels of stocks being traded into their earnings release.

 So as an earnings season individual trader, you can strategically take advantage of all this uncertainty and volatility, no matter what those crazy earnings reactions are.
 The key is to use the right setup before the earnings announcement.

 One of the most important aspects of trading earnings successfully is to get prepared before the earnings season starts.
 This sounds simple, but earnings season comes around four times a year, so it catches most traders off guard.

 You can have an advantage over other traders simply be being prepared before the earnings season even begins by making a list of earnings season trade candidates.
 Each time earnings season rolls around, you can reevaluate your initial list thereby saving time.

 Identify and qualify a particular stock by looking at its past performance heading into its earnings release.

 Find those stocks that have their earnings release closest to a weekly options expiration or during the week of monthly options expiration.

 Step 3 for Earnings Season Preparation